 As much as I hate to admit it, the perfect men’s travel shirt doesn’t exist.
-Though you may find a comfortable shirt that looks good, it may be too delicate to adventure hard in, dry too slowly, and get destroyed in when you drop it off at a Southeast Asian laundry kiosk.
+You might find comfortable travel shirts that look good – but those same “perfect travel shirts” may be too delicate to adventure hard in, dry too slowly, and get destroyed when you drop it off at a Southeast Asian laundry kiosk.
 On the other hand, a shirt may dry quickly and withstand a beating but be a little too ugly to be your only shirt.
 So what’s the solution?

-The solution is to strategically pick a few shirts for your travels with a dedicated shirt for looking good, a few shirts for adventuring and wandering, and an all purpose shirt that sits somewhere in between – and I think I’ve mastered this compromise.
+The solution to the “perfect travel shirt” problem is to strategically pick a few shirts for your travels with a dedicated shirt for looking good, a few shirts for adventuring and wandering hard, and an all-purpose shirt that sits somewhere in between – and I think I’ve mastered this compromise.

 Read on to discover my favorite shirts for traveling, adventuring, and still looking good along the way